 11275 APPROVAL PROCESS AND DOCUMENTATION SUBMISSIONS

-The title XIX only approvals process described here portrays a composite picture of process.
+The title XIX only approvals process described here portrays a composite picture of the approval process.
 As such, do not interpret it as requiring that any State funding request needs to go through the entire process.
 The nature of a State's request determines what documents need to be submitted and what approvals need to be secured.
 For example, if you engage in the design, development, and installation of a replacement MMIS solely utilizing your staff, submit an APD, DIS, any requisite progress reports, and finally, notification that the new system is operational.

 On the other hand, if you intend to change the operator of your current MMIS (a 75 percent activity estimated to cost above the threshold found in 45 CFR 95.611 (a)), submit an APD, RFP, contract, DIS, and any requisite progress or completion reports.